Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Background in ODE modeling and diffusion

-\cref{eqn:lerman-ode-homing} describes the change in the number of robots in the homing state.
-It increases as robots acquire and pickup blocks or leave the collision avoidance state.
-The term $\alpha_{r'}\SwarmNSearching[\SwarmNHoming + \TheSwarmSize]$ can be understood similar to the one in~\cref{eqn:lerman-ode-searching}.
-The model makes the assumption that the rate at which homing robots encounter other robots is different than for searching robots, reasoning that there will be more congestion near the nest, and therefore uses a separate parameter $\alpha_{r'}$ to account for this. \cref{eqn:lerman-ode-homing} decreases as robots enter the collision avoidance state or deposit their block in the nest.
+\cref{eqn:lerman-ode-homing} describes the change in the number of robots in the homing state, which increases as robots acquire and pickup blocks or leave the collision avoidance state, and decreases as robots enter the collision avoidance state or deposit their block in the nest.

+The term $\alpha_{r'}\SwarmNSearching[\SwarmNHoming + \TheSwarmSize]$ can be understood analogously to the one in~\cref{eqn:lerman-ode-searching}.
+The model assumes that the rate at which homing robots encounter other robots is different than for searching robots, reasoning that there will be more congestion near the nest, and therefore uses a separate parameter $\alpha_{r'}$ to account for this.

 \cref{eqn:lerman-ode-avoiding} describes the change in the number of robots avoiding collision with other robots.

 \cref{eqn:lerman-ode-blocks} describes the change in the number of free blocks available for robots to find; it decreases whenever a searching robot acquires a block (i.e., once deposited in the nest, blocks are not re-distributed in the arena).